Colombian identity card: Biometrics

 This format includes printing of the right index.

 Electoral Certificate

-Old Colombian identity document (Certificado Electoral) for people over 21 years of age (front).

 The "electoral certificate" was issued to people over 21 years of age from February 1, 1935.
 It is mandatory to present this document for electoral purposes, according to Law 31 of 1929, in all those civil and political acts in which that personal identification was necessary.

 Identity card for minors

 Sky blue identity card (2014-present)

 This is an identity card issued to minors (those under the age of 18), which can be obtained from age 7.
 It is only valid for identification purposes and cannot be used to vote, unlike the adult identity card.
 This is the current format.